Farooq-e Azam sworn in as adviser

 Chief Adviser Yunus and 13 other advisers were sworn in on that day.

-With the swearing in of Bir Protik Farooq-e Azam, a freedom fighter who participated in Operation Jackpot, all 17 of the advisers of the interim government have now taken oath.
+With the swearing in of Bir Pratik Farooq-e Azam, a freedom fighter who participated in Operation Jackpot, all 17 of the advisers of the interim government have now taken oath.

 Comments